Clear-Atadine Side Effects

 Generic Name: loratadine

-Note: This page contains information about the side effects of loratadine.
-Some of the dosage forms included on this document may not apply to the brand name Clear-Atadine.
+Note: This document contains side effect information about loratadine.
+Some of the dosage forms listed on this page may not apply to the brand name Clear-Atadine.

 For the Consumer